TabTwo/eventdb/README.md

 eventdb
 =======
-Take an spreadsheet and convert it to an ics-file.
+Take a spreadsheet and convert it to an ics-file.

 Prerequisites
 =============